A Compositional Approach to Verifying Modular Robotic Systems: Related Work

 \subsection{Compositional Verification and Reliable Software Engineering}

 Our approach encourages the development of systems as a composition of sub-systems, as does the work on the Pacti \cite{rouquette2023early} tool for assume-guarantee contracts.
-In Pacti, constraints are expressed as linear inequalities and refinement is used to reason about the relationship between contracts.
+Pacti supports polyhedral constraints in which the terms are expressed as linear inequalities with real coefficients.
+Pacti also supports several contract operations (for example refinement and composition) to reason about the relationship between contracts.
+One key feature of Pacti is that the contract operations are agnostic of the specific algebra used, though the work in~\cite{rouquette2023early} only implements polyhedral constraints so far, with other formalisms ``such as LTL and nonlinear constraints'' suggested as future work.
 In contrast to the language used by Pacti, we use FOL which is more expressive and actually capable of expressing Pacti contracts.
+However, Pacti's contract operations are more developed than ours, as it includes refinement between contracts and a \textit{quotient} operator that can discover the specification of a missing subsystem that will combine with the existing specification to meet a top-level system specification.
+Our work focusses on specifying contracts that guide the verification of the system and enable the automatic synthesis of \gls{rv} monitors, both of which are absent from the work on Pacti.

 Compositional verification is applied to the SIENA event-notification middleware~\cite{caporuscio2004compositional} where a global system property is decomposed into local properties that only hold on sub-parts of the system.
 They use compositional model-checking and the system models (labelled transition systems) are translated to Promela, using SPIN for verification.
 The various properties are related using simulation, a notion that in~\cite{caporuscio2004compositional} seems similar to formal refinement.
 Our work provides a broader approach; we are not restricted to model-checking and we enable heterogeneous verification.
 That said, their way of relating global and sub-properties is interesting and will likely inspire future directions for our work.